carefree0910/carefree-learn-doc/docs/design-principles.md

 ### Examples

-In this section we'll show how `carefree-learn` implements models under the `pipe` design:
+In this section we'll show how `carefree-learn` implements models under the `pipe` design, and will visualize these implementations with [`draw`](getting-started/quick-start#visualizing) API as well (click to zoom in):

 <Tabs
   groupId="models"